Mike and I had the most fantastic trip up in to the North of Vietnam along the frontier with China.

 This road through the rocky mountains was just amazing.

 The pictures don’t do it justice.

-The last big ride of the trip from Meo Vac to Ba Be before the last days riding to Hanoi and back to Bangkok later that evening.
+The last big ride of the trip.
+Meo Vac to Ba Be before the last days riding to Hanoi, then back to Bangkok later that evening.

 Should have learnt our lesson from all those Lao trips.